TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_53b14ef9-9b69-4d8c-a458-b8e4c132a815.md

     {
       "id": "08399bc4-65fe-30a4-6fe9-a6d0f8c702ad",
       "longDescription": "",
-      "shortDescription": "Questions or issues with the installation or configuration of Reporting Services in Native mode", "searchTags": "ssrs native mode;reporting services native mode", "category": "SSRS",
+      "shortDescription": "Questions or issues with the installation or configuration of Reporting Services in native mode", "searchTags": "ssrs native mode;reporting services native mode", "category": "SSRS",
       "useInDiagnoseAndSolve": "true"